Co-Director, The Fetal Center

 He received his medical degree from the West Virginia School of Osteopathic Medicine in Lewisburg, West Virginia, and subsequently completed his fellowship in Maternal-Fetal Medicine at Pennsylvania Hospital in Philadelphia and a fellowship in medical genetics at Thomas Jefferson University Hospital in Philadelphia.
 He later served as the director of the Fetal Intervention Program in the Division of Maternal Fetal Medicine at North Carolina Women's Hospital in Chapel Hill, North Carolina prior to relocating to Houston in 2006.

 Dr. Johnson has served as director of the Society for Maternal-Fetal Medicine's Special Interest Group in Maternal-Fetal Surgery and Special Interest Group in Genetics.
-He is an examiner on the Maternal Fetal Medicine Subspecialty Committee of the American Osteopathic Board of Obstetrics and Gynecology, and on the Medical Advisory Board of the Fetal Hope Foundation.
+He is an examiner on the Maternal Fetal Medicine Subspecialty Committee of the American Osteopathic Board of Obstetrics and Gynecology, and on the Medical Advisory Board of the Fetal Health Foundation.

 Dr. Johnson was a reviewer of the National Institutes of Child Health and Human Development (NICHD), which sponsored the Management of Myelomeningocele Study (MOMS), that was published in the New England Journal of Medicine in 2011.
 Dr. Johnson's specialty interests include: